Office of Field Experiences

 - Have fun, be observant and reflective, and enjoy working with these wonderful students.

 There are certain requirements that are expected prior to any field experience.

-- Each Armstrong student, participating in a field experience needs tort liability insurance.
-The Office of Field Experiences’ web site has a list of various vendors.
-The cost is usually $7 per year.
+- Each Armstrong student participating in a field experience needs tort liability insurance.
+The cost is generally $7 per year.

 Area F EDUC 2130 Exploring Teaching and Learning